Job title Football Development Manager

 Sounds like a dream job!

-I get to work in sport, which is brilliant, but I get to work in a sport (football) which is also my hobby and my passion.
+In my job I obviously get to work in sport, which is brilliant, but I get to work in a sport (football) which is also my hobby and my passion.
 I also get to work with people on a daily basis and develop young people to be the future workforce.
-I work in the Higher Education sector, which I have fond memories of but a sector which gave me so much when I was at university.
+Working in the Higher Education sector is also very rewarding.
 I now get to give something back to a sector which has so much potential, but which is also just generally really cool.

 What are the most challenging parts of your job?